TabularLang/CoreTabular/README.md

 #Documentation:

-tc.exe gives command line options. tc.exe --help gives a summary of tabular syntax
+tc.exe gives command line options. tc.exe --help gives a summary of tabular syntax.

-Models may be written a comma separate .csv files or tab separated .txt files.
+Models may be written as comma-separated .csv files or tab-separated .txt files.
 The latter have the advantage that fields containing "," need not be wrapped in quotes ("...").

 #Samples: